section VI, article 3

 Petitions will receive a response within two weeks (ten business days.)
 The graduate program will address petitions as quickly as possible, but expects that scholars will consider their path through the program in advance of major milestones to anticipate petitions.

 Emergency petitions may be submitted via the same form as regular petitions.
 In this case, you must indicate the reason for the late petition and the date by which a response is requested.
 Emergency petitions will only be granted in extraordinary circumstances, such as professional or personal challenges of an unforeseen nature.
-Please plan ahead.
-That said, do not hesitate to request the assistance and information you need to progress through the graduate program no matter the timeline.
+Scholars are expected to plan ahead.
+That said, scholars should not hesitate to request the assistance and information they need to progress through the graduate program no matter the timeline.

 Share Your Thoughts